Mass Effect: Andromeda & The Bioware Crisis - Part 3

 A Precise Strike

 If you're unaware, voice actors, many of which involved in the games industry, have been pushing to get more recognition and royalties for their work.
-The game's industry makes frequent use of these talented people who put in quality work for much less than an established movie actor gets for the same job.
-After Bungie paid tons of cash out for the voice for Peter Dinklage in Destiny, whose voice-work was regarded as bland and lifeless by most players, they patched his voice out of the game entirely and replaced him with the more enthusiastic and affordable Nolan North.
+The gaming industry makes frequent use of these talented people who put in quality work for much less than an established movie actor gets for the same job.
+After Bungie paid tons of cash out for the voice of Peter Dinklage in Destiny, whose voice work was regarded as bland and lifeless by most players, they patched his voice out of the game entirely and replaced him with the more enthusiastic and affordable Nolan North.

 With regards to Andromeda, I've recently heard the phrase "in a post-Witcher 3 world" multiple times in regards to how The Witcher 3, released two years ago, managed to elevate the expectations in the quality of facial animations and voice acting.
 While that makes me all the more anxious to play The Witcher, in some ways, I'm more curious about the games coming out in the next few years and how they'll be affected by this strike.
 Are we going to go back to the good old days of having QA testers provide voice work?
 Will it mean we'll get more videos like these?
 One can only hope.